Skip to content

 Your body must maintain a core temperature a little higher than 98 degrees.

-we get heat from converting food and water to energy
+• We get heat from converting food and water to energy

-we get heat from external sources such as the Sun and campfires
+• We get heat from external sources such as the Sun and campfires

 How do you get cold?
 Really?